benzookapi/shopify-remix-app-custom/README.md

 3. Change the app URL into public fixed one as [this commit](../../commit/45c33258f1c8fa5c7f5b903bfc56be6642a78c77) does and apply the change to the app settings running `npm run config:push` or manually in the pattner dashboard.

 4. If your hosting service supports Docker, simply setting the Docker file path must work with `./Dockerfile`.
-If not, setting the same scripts in your service as described in the Docker file must work too like: `npm install && npm build && npm run setup && npm run start`.
+If not, setting the same scripts in your service as described in the Docker file must work too like: `npm install && npm run build && npm run setup && npm run start`.

 5. Access to the top page of `SHOPIFY_APP_URL`.
 If you see the shop domain input text and login button, you're successful.